Merwin-Rebello/100days/README.md

 Q87) [Added media queries to my sports information website] (https://merwin-rebello.github.io/sportsinfi/sports.html) in readme day 87 has been written for the code.

 Q88) learnt about cookies

+Q89) Using the geolocation library present in javascript to find the currentposition of a person .